Our mission is to build a just, sustainable, and non-violent community. How we do that:

 • Our Email newsletter, sent to 3,000 people, with contents from our calendar of events

-2024 HPJC Peacemaker Awards Ceremony
+Peacemaker Award Ceremony

 A Jew and a Palestinian, Maoz Inon & Aziz Abu Sarah, are traveling together for peace.